Crucial-Diff: A Unified Diffusion Model for Crucial Image and Annotation Synthesis in Data-scarce Scenarios: Experiment

 \subsubsection{Comparison with Generation Methods}

-As shown in Table \ref{tab:genm}, our method achieves an IS of 1.84 on the MVTec dataset, significantly surpassing the previous state-of-the-art, AnomalyDiffusion \cite{hu2023anomalydiffusion}, which has an IS of 1.80.
-The rotational method has the highest IS value because its synthetic output is consistent with the distribution of the original real data, which has a high degree of fidelity.
-Additionally, Crucial-Diff significantly improves KID value, reducing it to 0.07.
-The IC-LPIPS score also rises to 0.33, validating that Crucial-Diff can effectively optimise diversity and fidelity simultaneously.
+As summarized in Table \ref{tab:genm}, our proposed method achieves an IS of 1.84 on the MVTec dataset, surpassing AnomalyDiffusion \cite{hu2023anomalydiffusion} at 1.80 and Textual Inversion \cite{gal2023image} at 1.66.
+Although the rotational baseline achieves the highest IS due to its close distributional alignment with the real training data, our method delivers more comprehensive performance across diverse evaluation metrics.
+Furthermore, Crucial-Diff reduces the KID to 0.07 and elevates the IC-LPIPS to 0.33, validating that Crucial-Diff can effectively optimise diversity and fidelity simultaneously.
+While DFMGAN achieves a high IC-LPIPS on Real-IAD by generating distorted and unrealistic images, our method maintains a better balance between diversity and semantic authenticity.

-The outstanding performance of Crucial-Diff is further validated on the polyp dataset, as displayed in Table \ref{tab:genp}.
+Crucial-Diff also exhibits consistently strong performance on the polyp dataset, as displayed in Table \ref{tab:genp}.
 Our method achieves an IS of 3.59, a KID of 0.05 and an IC-LPIPS score of 0.59.
+Notably, the minimal training time of Textual Inversion \cite{gal2023image} can be attributed to the fact that it only learns a single target feature, while our method adopts comprehensive training covering all three datasets.
 These results show that Crucial-Diff generalizes well across medical domains, generating crucial images that effectively improve downstream model performance while significantly reducing training time.

+Furthermore, to validate the accuracy of synthetic targets and their segmentation masks, we conduct a systematic evaluation across three public datasets, where ten generated images per category are randomly selected and annotated in detail by domain experts.
+The IoU is used as the evaluation metric to measure the accuracy of the generated results by calculating the similarity between the generated mask and the expert-drawn mask.
+As summarized in Table \ref{tab:acc}, our approach consistently outperforms state-of-the-art methods such as AnomalyDiffusion \cite{hu2023anomalydiffusion} and ArSDM \cite{du2023arsdm} across all datasets, achieving higher IoU scores.
+These results confirm the high annotation reliability of our generated samples, demonstrating its suitability for training robust and generalizable downstream models.